 This is the house that started our quest to build a home constructed with recycled industrial parts.
 It’s built from 600,000 lbs of road parts and steel form the Big Dig in Boston.
 The designer was given a lot of the material from the project that was left in a field.
 The shell was constructed in only a few weekends.

 EI.house project is rethinking how we live with our planets resources and to show that these materials can be reused in an artist and luxurious way, while remaining Eco friendly.
-Our resources are limited and most Industrial and Commercial scrap, demolition and deconstruction material and left over building materials can all be found locally to build highly efficient, ultra modern and luxurious homes.
+Our resources are limited and most Industrial and Commercial scrap and surplus, demolition and deconstruction material and left over building materials can all be found locally to build highly efficient, ultra modern and luxurious homes.
 These homes don’t have to resemble the original material, but can be reconfigured into something beautiful.

 There are more than 100,000+ empty shipping containers in the USA alone.
 These inexpensive structures can be per-fabricated to our needs and used as the main structural element of a building.